 Offsetting:

-Current tax assets and current tax liabilities are offset
+Current tax assets and current tax liabilities are offset when

-recognised amounts and there is an intention to settle
+amounts and there is an intention to settle the asset and the

-the asset and the liability on a net basis.
-Deferred tax
+liability on a net basis.
+Deferred tax assets and deferred tax

-assets and deferred tax liabilities are offset when there
+liabilities are offset when there is a legally enforceable right

-is a legally enforceable right to set off current tax assets
+to set off current tax assets against current tax liabilities;

-against current tax liabilities; and the deferred tax assets
+and the deferred tax assets and the deferred tax liabilities

-by the same taxation authority.
+relate to income taxes levied by the same taxation authority.

 Current and deferred tax for the year:

-in equity respectively.
+comprehensive income or directly in equity respectively.

 2.19 Research and development expenditure

-Expenditure on research activities are recognised as
+Expenditure on research activities are recognized as

 expense in the period in which it is incurred.